splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-alerts.rst

-To ingest alerts in Incident Intelligence, you can create a detector for one of the available alert sources to automatically pass alerts into Incident Intelligence or you can ingest third-party alerts using an ingest endpoint.
+There are 3 options for ingesting alerts in Incident Intelligence:
+1. Create a detector for one of the available alert sources in Splunk Observability Cloud to automatically pass alerts.
+2. Ingest third-party alerts using an ingest endpoint.
+3. Use the Splunk Incident Intelligence app on Splunkbase to send Splunk Enterprise, Splunk Cloud Platform, and Splunk IT Service Intelligence (ITSI) alerts.

 After alerts have been ingested, you can view them on the :guilabel:`Alerts` tab of Incident Intelligence.

 .. raw:: html